Ross-Byrne/Go-Project/README.md

 CouchBD: https://couchdb.apache.org/<br>
 Smileupps: https://www.smileupps.com/

+As our Smileupps account is a trial account, it will expire on the 23/12/2016.<br>
+Once this happens, connecting to the database will no longer be possible.
+You will have to replace the urls on the Go server to point at your own instance of CouchDB.

 Using CouchDB's update handler we created a design document with a Javascript update function to insert posts into an array of posts in a document in CouchDB.
 We used information from the couchDB documentation to achieve this.
 Found here: https://wiki.apache.org/couchdb/Document_Update_Handlers